Auburn vs. USC College Basketball BetMGM Promo Codes, Predictions & Picks - December 17

 Auburn Performance Insights

-- The Tigers outscore opponents by 16.1 points per game (scoring 82.3 points per game to rank 46th in college basketball while giving up 66.2 per outing to rank 69th in college basketball) and have a +145 scoring differential overall.
+- The Tigers outscore opponents by 16.1 points per game (scoring 82.3 points per game to rank 46th in college basketball while allowing 66.2 per outing to rank 69th in college basketball) and have a +145 scoring differential overall.

-- Auburn makes 2.3 more threes per contest than the opposition, 7.7 (163rd in college basketball) compared to its opponents' 5.4.

-- The Tigers rank 46th in college basketball with 102.8 points scored per 100 possessions, and 40th in college basketball defensively with 82.7 points conceded per 100 possessions.
+- The Tigers' 102.8 points per 100 possessions on offense rank 46th in college basketball, and the 82.7 points they allow per 100 possessions rank 40th in college basketball.

 - Auburn wins the turnover battle by 2.1 per game, committing 10.1 (53rd in college basketball) while its opponents average 12.2.